-In casual American English, "Do you have your driving license with you?" sounds like "doo yuh hav yer DRAHY-vuhng LAHY-suhns wihth yoo".
-Several things happen here, and the headline one is the DR Sounds Like JR: the DR sounds more like J than two crisp consonants.
+Americans pronounce "Do you have your driving license with you?" as "doo yuh hav yer DRAHY-vuhng LAHY-suhns wihth yoo" in casual speech.
+Several things bend the textbook pronunciation.
+The headline is the DR Sounds Like JR — the DR sounds more like J than two crisp consonants.
+It lands on driving, a small move that separates 'classroom' from 'native'.
 Keep stressed words long, unstressed words short, and link the consonants forward into the vowels.

 Now you try.